-Students who are interested in developing their research skills or are committed to pursuing a Ph.D. in Counseling Psychology, Counselor Education, or equivalent Ph.D., have the option of completing six research/thesis credits to fulfill the Culminating Experience requirement.
+Students who are interested in developing their research skills or are committed to pursuing a Ph.D. in Counselor Education and Supervisor have the option of completing six research/thesis credits.

 Clinical Mental Health Counseling Concentration - 60 credits

 This program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and is on the list of approved education programs meeting the requirements necessary for initial licensure for Licensed Professional Counselor (LPC-IT) and initial licensure for Substance Abuse Counselor (SAC-IT) in the State of Wisconsin by the Department of Safety and Professional Services (DSPS), as well as many other states requiring 60 credit programs for counselor licensure.